georchestra/sample-docker-composition/gateway/oidc/README.md

 this composition aims to provide a simple composition to debug the OIDC:

-An external OIDC provider is needed, and the following variables are needed:
+An external OIDC provider is needed, and the following variables are needed in `datadir/gateway/security.yaml`:
-CLIENT_ID
+- CLIENT_ID
-CLIENT_SECRET
+- CLIENT_SECRET
-ISSUER_URL
+- ISSUER_URL

 Please ask the PSC if you need a test account on the georchestra OIDC provider.